maariyadiminsky/pilot-buddy/README.md

 - run `yarn install` then `yarn start`.
 - run `yarn test`, or `yarn test:coverage` to see coverage, `yarn test -- [component/page/utils method name].spec.tsx` to run specific test.
 - go to `https://localhost:3000/`.
 You might get a security warning, this is because I am using https while developing without a SSL certificate, feel free to go to Advanced -> Proceed if you're on Chrome.

+## Future Improvements

+- The current test coverage for the project is 42%.
+I am planning to enhance this by adding more tests for additional components, hooks, and methods.
+The goal is also to provide a more comprehensive and detailed test suite for the existing test files.

+- At the moment, some components are overloaded with logic, which can complicate the structure.
+My objective is to improve this by decoupling the logic from the rendering aspect of these components.
+This will include migrating some logic to standalone utility/service files, while other logic will remain in dedicated logic components.
+The rendering will then be handled by its own streamlined component, leading to a cleaner and more manageable codebase.